maxwellevin/maxwellevin.github.io/_projects/aerial-cactus-identification.md

 featured_image: '/images/projects/aerial-cactus-identification/cacti-grid.png'
 ---

-<p>This is a copy of the kernel I submitted to the <a href="https://www.kaggle.com/c/aerial-cactus-identification">Aerial
-Cactus Identification</a> competition on Kaggle.
-I made a simple convolutional neural network with keras and trained it on a subset of the available data.
-The main breakthrough for me was creating a training set with an equal number of images of each class. </p>

-Without further ado, here is my work!
+This is a copy of the kernel I submitted to the  competition on Kaggle.
+I made a small convolutional neural network using the keras Sequential API with a Tensorflow backend.
+I split the available data into training and validation sets and ensured that the classes were balanced in each set (50% cactus, 50% no cactus).
+I learned about Keras callbacks by using the ModelCheckpoint, EarlyStopping, and ReduceLROnPlatteau callback functions.
+My network scored 0.9991/1.0 which put me in the top 50% of participants (613th / 1228).

+You can see my work below!

 ## Step 1: Examine the data

 The first step in any data science project is to get an understanding of what you are working with.
-In this step, I declare my imports and paths to important locations on disk, load some data into memory, and examine it more closely.
+In this step I declare my imports and paths to important locations on disk, load some data into memory, and examine it more closely.

 ```python